openstack/os-testr/doc/source/ostestr.rst

                         Disable the pretty output with subunit-trace --subunit, -s
-                        output the raw subunit v2 from the test run this is mutuall exclusive with --pretty --list, -l
+                        output the raw subunit v2 from the test run this is mutually exclusive with --pretty --list, -l
                         List all the tests which will be run.
   --no-discover TEST_ID, -n TEST_ID
-                        Takes in a single test to bypasses test discover and just excute the test specified --slowest
+                        Takes in a single test to bypasses test discover and just execute the test specified --slowest
                         After the test run print the slowest tests --no-slowest